josephmisiti/awesome-machine-learning/README.md

 * [ByteHub](https://github.com/bytehub-ai/bytehub) - An easy-to-use, Python-based feature store.
 Optimized for time-series data.
 * [Backprop](https://github.com/backprop-ai/backprop) - Backprop makes it simple to use, finetune, and deploy state-of-the-art ML models.
 * [River](https://github.com/online-ml/river): A framework for general purpose online machine learning.
-* [FEDOT](https://github.com/nccr-itmo/FEDOT): An AutoML framework for the automated design of composite modeling pipelines.
+* [FEDOT](https://github.com/nccr-itmo/FEDOT): An AutoML framework for the automated design of composite modelling pipelines.
 It can handle classification, regression, and time series forecasting tasks on different types of data (including multi-modal datasets).
 * [Sklearn-genetic-opt](https://github.com/rodrigo-arenas/Sklearn-genetic-opt): An AutoML package for hyperparameters tuning using evolutionary algorithms, with built-in callbacks, plotting, remote logging and more.
 * [Evidently](https://github.com/evidentlyai/evidently): Interactive reports to analyze machine learning models during validation or production monitoring.
 * [Streamlit](https://github.com/streamlit/streamlit): Streamlit is an framework to create beautiful data apps in hours, not weeks.